Clique exists for a simple reason: we want to do work we can be proud of, with people who inspire us. Our values are a reflection of that mission.

 Project Managers Inspiration Resources

 As you’d expect, our project managers see inspiration and resources a bit differently that you might think.
-Here are a few tips from two of our amazing project managers:
+Here are a few tips from one of our senior project managers:

 The thing that’s made the biggest connection has been making Product Hunt my homepage.
 It’s amazing how relevant looking at sites for products and startups is for what we do.